matfire/capacitor-updater-server/README.md

 ### Docker

-pull the image from ghcr (github container registry)
+pull the image from ghcr (coming soon) or the docker registry
 ```bash
 docker pull matfire/capacitor-updater-server
 ```